Frequently Asked Questions

-A: If you are able to give us adequate notice that you are unable to attend a lesson, we will do our best (depending on availability) to reschedule you to a more convenient time.
+A: If you are able to give us adequate notice that you are unable to attend a lesson we will do our best, depending on availability, to reschedule you to a more convenient time.
 This may mean joining a different group, or even having your lesson with a different teacher to normal.
-Regrettably we are unable to carry over any lessons from one week to the next.

 Q: Do lessons run in the school holidays?